 At their most basic, strip ratios can be calculated by dividing overburden thickness by ore thickness.
 For example, an overburden thickness of 100 meters and an ore thickness of 50 meters would yield a strip ratio of 2:1.
 That means mining 1 cubic meter of ore would require mining 3 cubic meters of overburden.

-“However, every deposit is different, and one that benefits from another factor [or factors], for example high grade, can potentially support a higher strip ratio.
-Generally speaking, there is an inverse relationship between reserve grade and strip ratio,” Ioannou added.
+It should be noted that every deposit is different, and a project that benefits from another factor — for example, having high grades — can potentially support a higher strip ratio.
+Generally speaking, there is an inverse relationship between reserve grade and strip ratio.

 Examples of stripping ratios

-Ioannou gave some examples of mines with good strip ratios, including Lundin Mining’s (TSX:LUN) Candelaria copper-gold-silver mine in Chile at 2.8:1, and Copper Mountain Mining’s (TSX:CMMC) copper mine in BC at 2:1.
-Detour Gold’s (TSX:DGC) Detour Lake gold mine in Ontario has a strip ratio of 3.3:1.
+Mines with good strip ratios include Lundin Mining’s (TSX:LUN,OTC Pink:LUNMF) Candelaria copper-gold-silver mine in Chile at 2.4:1, and Copper Mountain Mining’s (TSX:CMMC,OTC Pink:CPPMF) copper mine in Canada at 2.2:1.

-For example, Nevsun Resources’ (TSX:NSU,NYSEAMERICAN:NSU) high-grade Bisha copper mine in Eritrea posted a strip ratio of 5.4:1 in 2014.
-Similarly, Avesoro Resources’ (TSX:ASO,LSE:ASO) high-grade New Liberty gold mine in Liberia has a strip ratio of 15.5:1.
+For example, the high-grade Bisha copper mine in Eritrea posted a strip ratio of 5.4:1 in 2014.
+Similarly, the high-grade New Liberty gold mine in Liberia had a strip ratio of 15.5:1.

 This is an updated version of an article originally published by the Investing News Network in 2014.